Puli: Dog Breed Profile and Information

 The Puli has been used for centuries by Hungarians to guard farms and herd sheep.

-Naturally watchful and protective, Pulik today still maintain their guarding and herding instinct.
+Naturally watchful and protective, Pulik maintains their guarding and herding instincts today.

 Pulik are not choosy and would make do with available options if there are no sheep to herd.

-They would herd chickens, family pets, kids – they’d basically herd anything they can.
+They would herd chickens, family pets, kids, and anything they could.

 In the U.S., the Puli has been acknowledged by the American Kennel Club (AKC) since 1938.